-Michael Bell is Professor of Architecture at Columbia University.
-Bell is founding chair of the Columbia Conference on Architecture, Engineering and Materials and was Director of the Master of Architecture Program Core Design Studios from 2000 to 2014.
-Bell directed the school’s “Housing Studio” for eleven years and currently leads a course focused on Public Housing in the United States.
+Michael Bell is a tenured Professor of Architecture at the School of Architecture, Planning and Preservation.
+At Columbia Bell focuses on housing and architectural materials and is founding Chair of the Columbia Conference on Architecture, Engineering and Materials and former Director of the Master of Architecture Core Design Studios (2000-2014) and as well as Director, the Columbia Housing Design Studios (2000-2011).

 Bell has taught the University of California, Berkeley; Rice University; the Harvard University Graduate School of Design and the University of Michigan where he was the Eliel Saarinen Visiting Professor of Architecture.
 Bell recently served as the Friedman Professor of Practice at Berkeley and served as a Fellow at the Joint Center for Housing Studies at Harvard.